8 min read

 A Rising Forecast

 The first half of 2021 saw the U.S. economy react to one after another positive development in the effort toward recovery from the COVID-19 crisis.

 Vaccine rollouts, lower infection rates, government stimulus actions, and the ease of restrictions (plus the release of pent-up consumer demand across markets) pushed bond yields to 1.77% — their highest point in two years — with little sign of slowing down.

 The Downward Trend of Long-term Bond Markets Mystifies Experts

 Market forecasters predicted that bond rates would continue to rise well into the summer and likely through the end of the year as the economy bounced back and inflation loomed on the horizon.

-Through research in the AlphaSense platform, we found a number of broker research documents pointing to a belief that there would be a continued increase in long-term rates, including a rise in 10-year US treasury yields, in the first quarter.
-Economists expected further increases in yields across major government bonds, as well.
+Through research in the AlphaSense platform, we found several broker research documents pointing to a belief that there would be a continued increase in long-term rates, including a rise in 10-year U.S. Treasury yields, in the first quarter.
+In addition, economists expected further increases in yields across significant government bonds, as well.